Émilie Charmy: Later years

 In 1926, another major solo exhibition of Charmy's work was held at the Galerie Barbazanges.

 She exhibited her works less frequently in the 1920s and 1930s, but had a number of patrons and collectors who supported her work.
 Charmy made paintings when she had been at her villa at Ablon-sur-Seine, including two made between 1926 and 1930, View of the Seine at Ablon, which is at the Musée de Grenoble, and Banks of the Seine at Ablon, at Galerie Michel Descours in Lyon.
 She also painted still lifes, nudes and self-portraits.
 In the 1930s, Charmy was a member and exhibited her works at Femmes Artistes Modernes.

 After the war, Charmy exhibited less often than she had at the height of her career, but she continued to paint into her 90s.

 Awards

-Chramy was first brought to the attention of France's Legion of Honour awards when she was introduced, through Eli-Joseph Bois (Petit Parisien Director), to several political figures, including Édouard Daladier, Aristide Briand, and Louise Weiss.
+Charmy was first brought to the attention of France's Legion of Honour awards when she was introduced, through Eli-Joseph Bois (Petit Parisien Director), to several political figures, including Édouard Daladier, Aristide Briand, and Louise Weiss.

 By decree on 13 January 1926, Charmy received a Legion of honour Knighthood, which was later upgraded to the rank of Officer (decree: 5 August 1938).